 One feature that we really like is the ability to view any faucet from any angle through a link labeled "360°".
 Click on the 360° icon and the faucet is displayed in a box that allows you to rotate the faucet with your mouse to view it from any angle.
 No more imagining what the back of the faucet looks like, just rotate it with the mouse until the back is revealed.
 The feature takes the guesswork out of selecting a faucet from one or two static images.

-• Edge is very contemporary with crisp, sleek and functional styling that approaches, but does not quite reach, the severe austerity of industrial design.
+- The Edge, Riva and Riva X collections are contemporary with crisp, sleek and functional styling that approaches but does not quite reach, the severe austerity of industrial design.

 The company cuts no corners in either component selection or manufacturing.
 Plastic in critical parts has been banished.
-Components that are commonly plastic in other faucet lines, such as pull-down sprays, are machined and polished brass in In2aqua facets.
+Components that are commonly plastic in other faucet lines, such as pull-down sprays, are machined and polished brass in In2aqua faucets.
 Even the locking collar that holds the faucet's valve cartridge in place is brass.
-Almost all other faucet companies — even those that sell upscale products — have switched to plastic for this hidden, but critical component.
-Plastic is less expensive, saving a few dollars in manufacturing, but not nearly as strong.
-In2aqua's proprietary, all-brass M-Lock™ collar reduces the risk of mechanical damage from over-tightening by zealous installers, deterioration over time in daily use — even "vigorous" daily use — and that annoying "water hammer" thumping when the faucet is turned off abruptly.
+Almost all other faucet companies — even those that sell upscale products — have switched to plastic for this hidden but critical component.
+Plastic is less expensive, saving a few dollars in manufacturing but not nearly as strong.
+In2aqua's proprietary, all-brass M-Locktrade; collar reduces the risk of mechanical damage from over-tightening by zealous installers, deterioration over time in daily use — even "vigorous" daily use — and that annoying "water hammer" thumping when the faucet is turned off abruptly.

 The faucets also include Neoperl® aerators made in Switzerland.
 Faucet aerators used to be simple devices that merely infused a little air to soften the water stream so it would not splash out of the sink.
 Today, however, they are precision products used to limit water volume to the lower flows required by federal and state water conservation laws, and in faucets with pull-out sprays, to prevent back-flow that could contaminate household drinking water.
 It is important, therefore, that this little device, often smaller than a dime, be the best available.
 And that, almost by definition, is the Swiss-engineered Neoperl® aerator.

-In2aqua faucets have been designed from the bottom-up to be water-saving low-flow devices intended to comply with even the most restrictive maximum flow limits, including the new 1.2 gallon-per-minute (gpm) maximum flow required in California starting in 2016.
-Faucets designed for a higher flow rate such as the U.S. maximum of 2.2 gpm, can be restricted to a lower flow by simply reducing the size of the aperture built in to the aerator, but the result is often a weakened, feeble stream of water that is not very satisfactory.
+In2aqua faucets have been engineered from the bottom-up to be water-saving low-flow devices intended to comply with even the most restrictive maximum flow limits, including the new 1.2 gallon-per-minute (gpm) maximum flow required in California starting in 2016.
+Faucets designed for a higher flow rate such as the U.S. maximum of 2.2 gpm, can be restricted to a lower flow by simply reducing the size of the aperture built into the aerator but the result is often a weakened, feeble stream of water that is not very satisfactory.

-All In2aqua faucets are tested for leaks prior to leaving the assembly plant.
+Every In2aqua faucet is tested for leaks prior to leaving the assembly plant.

-Like many other things about the company, its "Go Pro" warranty is a little different.
-What it calls its "standard warranty" is two years.
+The In2aqua "Go Pro" warranty is different.
+What the company calls its "standard warranty" is two years.
 But, if the faucet is purchased at an authorized In2aqua showroom and registered with In2aqua, the warranty is "extended" to a limited lifetime warranty that covers the original purchaser as long as he or she owns the faucet.
 In other words, you can take it with you.
 If you move it to a new house it is still under warranty.
 A more typical "lifetime" warranty extends coverage only as long as the faucet remains in the home in which it was originally installed.
 If you move, even if you take the faucet with you, the warranty expires.
-As we said, this warranty is a little different.

 Component manufacturing by specialist companies is becoming the norm in European faucet production.
-The thinking is that specialist sub-contractors can do a better job, faster and at less cost because that's all they do.
-A great many of the Europe's best faucets are made this way by companies that still design, and engineer their own faucets, but no longer manufacture the components that go into them.
+The thinking is that specialist sub-contractors can do a better job, faster and at less cost, because that's all they do.
+A great many of Europe's best faucets are made this way by companies that still design, and engineer their own faucets but no longer manufacture the components that go into them.